What Makes a Learning Game Worth While?

 As you can see, this is 1-educational strand that has spiraled up in difficulty.
 By spending time reviewing what they have learned in class, children solidify their knowledge on that concept.

-- Most legitimate learning game have a healthy educational balance.
+- Most legitimate learning games have a healthy educational balance.

 Learning Games need to Show Children how to Achieve the Correct Answer.